StetHD/tarifa-book/platforms/ffos.md

 * `tarifa watch` is not supported
 * the `manifest.webapp` generation is not ready for pushing apps to the marketplace

-### Setting up developpement device
+### Setting up development device

 #### Remove user prompt on device while installing app

-By default, user gets prompted on the device twice while installing an app.
-It's possible to avoid this behavior by editing b2g the `prefs.js` user preference file on the device (firefoxos >= 2.0):
+By default, the user gets prompted on the device twice while installing an app.
+It's possible to avoid this behavior by configuring b2g with the `prefs.js` user preference file on the device (firefoxos >= 2.0):

 ```sh